Takeaways

 As you get older and your body produces less collagen, the cartilage in joints can become weaker.
 This can lead to stiffness and discomfort.
 Some research suggests collagen supplements may help with this.[18]

-A review of different studies found that collagen supplements may reduce joint pain in people with osteoarthritis3.
-Another study showed that athletes who took collagen had improved joint function4.
+A review of different studies found that collagen supplements may reduce joint pain in people with osteoarthritis.
+Another study showed that athletes who took collagen had improved joint function.[19]

 Collagen is also important for tendon strength.
 Tendons connect muscles to bones and must be strong and flexible.
 Collagen helps to ensure they have these qualities.[20]